Please take advantage of the following programs we offer for our adult parishioners:

 Catholic Men’s Night

-Join your brothers in the parish for a night out at the rectory.
-We will gather in the Rectory at 6:00 pm on Friday, November 15th for dinner, drinks, cigars, and other activities.
+Join your brothers in the parish for the first Men’s Night of the new year.
+We will gather at 6:00 pm in the rectory on Friday, January 24th for dinner and activities.
 This is open to all men 21+ in the parish.
+Join us for food, libations cigars, and plenty of laughs!!!!

 ______________________________________